 Video Gaming Terminal Laws And Regulations In Illinois

-The Illinois Gaming Board regulates VGTs, so that means there are rules that operators and players should know.
-The first is how the state defines said gaming devices.
+The Illinois Gaming Board oversees the regulation of VGTs, establishing rules that both operators and players must follow.
+The key rule to understand is the state’s definition of these gaming devices.

 What are video gaming terminals?

-The presentation of the games varies from console to console.
-Some consoles offer players a choice of multiple games as well.
-However, most are based on virtual representations of physical card games or slot reels.
+The presentation of games varies among different consoles.
+Some consoles offer a wide selection of games to choose from, while most focus on virtual versions of traditional card games or slot machines.

-• Authorized VGTs at the DuQuoin and Illinois state fairs.
+• Video Gaming Terminals (VGTs) have been approved for use at the DuQuoin and Illinois state fairs.

-• Added provisions concerning licensed large truck stop establishments.
+• Incorporated regulations pertaining to licensed large truck stop facilities.

 • Increased the terminal tax.

-So, now that you know what a VGT is, the next important thing to understand is how to operate one from a player’s perspective.
-It’s just as simple as a slot machine at a casino.
+Now that you know what a VGT is, the next important thing to learn is how to use it from a player’s perspective.
+It’s just as easy as using a slot machine at a casino.

 How do I play a VGT?

-Similar to playing a slot at a casino, machines dispense tickets that players can use to cash out.
-State law does give establishments up to three days to pay certain prizes, but players can claim most prizes upon demand.
+Similar to a casino slot machine, these machines dispense tickets that players can exchange for cash.
+While state law allows establishments up to three days to pay out certain prizes, most prizes can typically be claimed immediately by players.

 What are the Illinois laws regarding VGTs?

-Simply put, there are plenty of regulations and statutes governing video gaming terminals.
-What’s more, some municipalities in the state have their own standards for the machines as well.
+Basically, there are a lot of rules and laws that regulate video gaming terminals.
+In addition, local authorities in the state have their own standards for these machines.

-Some cities, counties and towns in Illinois have limited or outlawed VGTs within their borders; although, they are legal in the eyes of the state.
-The Illinois Gaming Board maintains a list of which local governments have such ordinances that it updates daily.
+Some cities, counties, and towns in Illinois have implemented restrictions or bans on VGTs within their jurisdictions, even though they are legal at the state level.
+The Illinois Gaming Board maintains a current list of local governments with these regulations in place.

-The Video Gaming Act governs many aspects of VGTs, including:
+The Video Gaming Act has authority over various aspects of Video Gaming Terminals (VGTs), including:

 • Who can operate it.